boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Introduction

-This document focuses on network slicing for 5G networks, covering the connectivity between network functions across multiple domains such as edge clouds, data centers, and the WAN.
+This document focuses on network slicing for 5G networks, covering the connectivity between Network Functions (NFs) across multiple domains such as edge clouds, data centers, and the Wide Area Network (WAN).
 The document describes a Network Slice realization approach that fulfills 5G slicing requirements by using existing IP/MPLS technologies to optimally control Service Level Agreements (SLAs) offered for 5G slices.

 This work is compatible with the framework defined in {{!I-D.ietf-teas-ietf-network-slices}} which describes network slicing in the context of networks built from IETF technologies.

 The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
 Network Slice Service mapping considerations (e.g., mapping between 3GPP to IETF service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

-Although the document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
+Although this document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
 The document is not intended to be a BCP and does not claim to specify mandatory mechanisms to realize network slices.
 Rather, a key goal of the document is to provide pragmatic implementation approaches by leveraging existing readily-available, widely-deployed techniques.
 The document is also intended to align the mobile and the IETF perspectives of slicing.

 A brief 5G overview is provided in {{sec-5g-overview}} for the reader's convenience.
 The reader may refer to {{TS-23.501}} or {{5G-Book}} for more details about 3GPP network architectures.